 Consignment in Seattle

-Are you looking to sell collectible and valuable items?
+Are you looking to sell collectible and valuable items in Seattle?
 Reach out to Fruitcocktail Collectables for consignment services in the Seattle area.
 We take art, silver, collections, jewelry, designer midcentury furniture, and more.

 At Fruitcocktail, we are confident in our ability to fetch the best price for your antiques and heirlooms.
 We bring decades of industry knowledge to every client we work with, and we have worked with a variety of large and small clients throughout the Puget Sound area.
 We may request more information about your goods, so be prepared to provide photos or a list of the items you have to sell.